 - up to 650 GL can be deducted from the 2,750 GL total by investing in projects that deliver the same environmental outcomes using less water.
 605 GL of projects have been approved

-An additional 450 GL can be recovered if there are no socio-economic impacts to doing so.
+An additional 450 GL can be recovered if there are no socio-economic impacts of doing so.

 Victoria’s share of the total water target (2,750 GL) is 1,075 GL.